Power outage for 914 Unison customers, following crash

 A Hastings car crash that seriously injured a motorist also left 914 locals without power.

-The outage, that impacted customers in Flaxmere and Twyford, occurred on Saturday on Henderson Road, Hastings, just before 8.30am and left one person with serious injuries.
+The outage, that impacted customers in Flaxmere and Twyford, occurred on Saturday on Henderson Rd, Hastings, just before 8.30am and left one person with serious injuries.

 It involved a car crashing into and toppling a power pole, a police spokesman said.